mcci-catena/Catena-Arduino-Platform/README.md

 - v0.13.0 incorporates recent bug fixes and enhancements.
 We added our own implementation of the RTC class, to avoid the hacks we were using with the RTCzero library (issue [#86](https://github.com/mcci-catena/Catena-Arduino-Platform/issues/86).
 We updated the UML docs (issue [#111](https://github.com/mcci-catena/Catena-Arduino-Platform/issues/111)).
 We refactored the STM32 classes (issue [#99](https://github.com/mcci-catena/Catena-Arduino-Platform/issues/99) and [#103](https://github.com/mcci-catena/Catena-Arduino-Platform/issues/103)).
 A few other minor changes ([754f4b](https://github.com/mcci-catena/Catena-Arduino-Platform/commit/754f4bd9048f12edbd89906daea483eec31a9468) and [71d45d0](https://github.com/mcci-catena/Catena-Arduino-Platform/commit/71d45d0882b00cc0f18458a35a1f6b320e106433)).

-- v0.12.0 adds support for the 4610, 4611, 4612, and 4801, and relies on the LMIC 2.3 pre-integrated pi nmap feature to simplify maintenance and make things more structures.
+- v0.12.0 adds support for the 4610, 4611, 4612, and 4801, and relies on the LMIC 2.3 pre-integrated pin map feature to simplify maintenance and make things more structures.
 We added more UML diagrams to document the class hierarchy.
 Now depends on MCCI SAMD BSP 1.2.0 and STM32 2.0.0.
 A common `Catena::Sleep()` method was added for architecture-neutral low-power standby (issue [#83](https://github.com/mcci-catena/Catena-Arduino-Platform/issues/83)).
 Added experimental machineQ network support.
 Various minor bug fixes and enhancements.

 - v0.11.0 adds a flash driver for the Catena 4470, adds a flash object for storing BME680 calibration data, and fixes bugs.